The iPhone Compensation Claim Against Apple Inc.

 The iPhone Claim: Case Notes

-It is alleged that Apple introduced this tool to disguise the fact that iPhone batteries were unable to cope with new iOS processing demands, which caused sudden shutdowns.
-To combat the problem, rather than undertake a product recall and repair process to replace the batteries, Apple instead encouraged users to install iOS updates which had a power management tool concealed within them.
+It is alleged that Apple introduced this perfomance management function to disguise the fact that iPhones were suddenly shutting down as a result of the batteries being unable to cope with processing demands.
+Apple encouraged users to install iOS updates which had this power management function concealed within them.

 I’m launching this case so that millions of iPhone users across the UK will receive redress for the harm suffered by Apple’s actions.
 If this case is successful, I hope dominant companies will re-evaluate their business models and refrain from this kind of conduct.